CloudReactor/cloudreactor-procwrapper/README.md

 currently running, but otherwise records that a Task Execution has started.
 The module then passes control to your code.

-While your code is running, you may report progress to the API server, and the API server may signal that your Task stop execution (due to user manually stopping the Task Execution), in which case the module terminates your code and exits.
+While your code is running, it may report progress to the API server, and the API server may signal that your Task stop execution (due to user manually stopping the Task Execution), in which case the module terminates your code and exits.